 It is a common metaphor in Jewish literature to describe God as the king, and humanity as the farmer toiling in the field.
-Perhaps if the sages were writing today, they would use the metaphor of the Prime Minister and the banker, or the CEO and the junior executive, but somehow it would not have the same ring (especially considering the reputation of today's CEO's...).
+Perhaps if the sages were writing today, they would use the metaphor of the Prime Minister and the banker, or the CEO and the junior executive, but somehow it would not have the same ring.